partrickJhonson/beef/Autorun-Rule-Engine.md

      code()
      module_two(module_one_output)
 ```

-This is also one of the cases where the second module input expects something different than the first module output, so we need a way to change module output.
-The code property allows you to specify arbitrary JavaScript (no multilines, one line only).
-In this specific case, let's assume the output of the first module is 172.16.35.2.
-The second module requires an input like the following though: "start_ip-stop_ip", as in 172.16.35.1-172.16.35.3 for internal network fingerprinting.
+This is also one of the cases where the second module input expects something different than the output of the first module, so we need a way to change module output.
+The code property allows you to specify arbitrary JavaScript (no multi-lines, one line only)

+In this specific case, let's assume the output of the first module is `172.16.35.2`.
+The second module requires an input like the following though: `start_ip-stop_ip` (i.e. `172.16.35.1-172.16.35.3`) for internal network fingerprinting.

 The following is the code property value for the second module:
 ```javascript
 var s = get_internal_ip_webrtc_mod_output.split('.');
 var start = parseInt(s[3])-1;
 var end = parseInt(s[3])+1;
 var mod_input = s[0]+'.'+s[1]+'.'+s[2]+'.'+start+'-'+s[0]+'.'+s[1]+'.'+s[2]+'.'+end;
 ```

 As you can see it's dumb-proof.
-Few things to note here:
+There are a few things to note here:

+* **condition:**
-* **condition** : value 'null' if you just want to proceed with execution.
-Alternatively you can check for previous command module execution status with:
+  *  Value `null` if you just want to proceed with execution.
+Alternatively you can check for previous command module
+     execution status with:

 ```javascript
 status==1  // continue if previous module execution status is success status==0  // continue if previous module execution status is unknown status==-1 // continue if previous module execution status is error
 ```

+* **code:**
-* **code**: arbitrary JavaScript as shown above.
-Use ```<<mod_input>>``` as command module option (input) in the ruleset ( like ```"ipRange":"<<mod_input>>"```), and make sure you declare the ```var mod_input='something';``` variable in the code property value.
-You can reference previous module's output with ```<command_module_name>_mod_output``` (get_internal_ip_webrtc_mod_output in the previous example).
-Note that the get_internal_ip_webrtc BeEF command.js was modified to return execution status and result data (internal IP):
+  * Arbitrary JavaScript as shown above.
+  * Use `<<mod_input>>` as command module option (input) in the ruleset ( like `"ipRange":"<<mod_input>>"`), and make sure
+    you declare the `var mod_input='something';` variable in the code property value.
+  * You can reference previous module's output with `<command_module_name>_mod_output`
+    (`get_internal_ip_webrtc_mod_output` in the previous example).
+  * Note that the `get_internal_ip_webrtc` BeEF `command.js` was modified to return execution status and result data
+    (internal IP):

 ```javascript
 get_internal_ip_webrtc_mod_output = [beef.are.status_success(), displayAddrs.join(",")];